 Reform of Introductory Biology: BioSci

-Biological Sciences (BioSci) is a large introductory biology program at Michigan State
+Biological Sciences (BioSci) is a large introductory biology program at Michigan

 University.
 We transformed BioSci 110/162, a course focused on populations and organisms, from a passive lecture format to an active, learner-centered course.
 Research in BioSci includes development of a reform model, implementing active learning pedagogies, and reforming accompanying laboratories to inquiry-based.
 We are conducting a longitudinal study of student learning and persistence in STEM majors.
 In subsequent introductory courses – genetics, ecology and evolution – we are comparing students' performance on specific assessments in the reformed BioSci course with those who took other versions of the same course.